PhD Candidate in Economics

 University of Oxford

 I am a PhD Candidate in Economics at the University of Oxford.
-I will be on the academic job market 2022/23 and available for interviews.
+I am on the academic job market 2022/23 and available for interviews.

-I work on topics in public economics, labour economics and household finance --- combining quasi-experimental analyses with applied theory and innovative survey evidence.
+I work on topics in labour economics , household finance and public economics --- combining quasi-experimental analyses with applied theory and innovative survey evidence.

 Uncertainty, Citizenship & Migrant Saving Choices